Course Info

 In addition, students are required to log pro bono hours.

-This course requires dedication as it is the highest qualification of its kind, it is ESSENTIAL that all the books are read, and that additional independent research is done to ensure good marks.
+This course requires dedication as it is one of the highest qualifications of its kind, it is ESSENTIAL that all the books are read, and that additional independent research is done to ensure good marks.

-Please note that proficient understanding and ability to apply appropriate, motivational training techniques is a prerequisite for admission into this course.
-Should you find yourself unable to meet this requirement, we kindly request you to reach out to us for further discussion on potential alternatives.
+Please note that a proficient understanding of, and ability to apply appropriate, motivational training techniques is a must have for this course.
+Should you not be able to meet this requirement, please let us know so we can discuss some options available to assist you in gaining this skill.

 What the student will learn